zyonse/BoilerKeyExtension/README.md

 ## Chrome Installation Instructions

-#### Install signed extension
-Download the signed extension from [GitHub Releases](https://github.com/nalderto/BoilerKeyExtension/releases/).

 #### Install from source
 1. Clone the extension.
 2. Navigate to chrome://extensions in Google Chrome.
 3. Enable Developer mode in the top right corner.
 4. Click "Load unpacked".
 5. Select the BoilerKeyExtension folder which you cloned.
-6. Navigate to the [Blackboard login page](https://mycourses.purdue.edu), and follow the instructions in the dialogs.
+6. Navigate to the [Brightspace login page](https://purdue.brightspace.com/d2l/login), and follow the instructions in the dialogs.

 ## Firefox Installation Instructions